≡ Menu

 • a water mister

-All you need to do it double up a piece of kitchen roll and spray with a mister until well moistened then lay it flat on the lid/tray.
+All you need to do it double up a piece of kitchen roll and mist with water until well moistened, then lay it flat on the lid/tray.
 Next carefully place your seeds on the wet paper spacing them about 2cm apart before placing another wet layer of tissue on the top.
 Gently firm down and place the whole lot inside the sandwich bag and seal tightly to keep the moisture in.

 Next you need to place the bag somewhere warm to aid the germination.
-Ideally an airing cupboard would do or somewhere with a constant trickle of heat such as on an old CRT computer monitor or on top of a fridge freezer (the elements at the back give off heat).
+Ideally an airing cupboard would do or somewhere with a constant trickle of heat 24/7 such as on a computer tower or the top of a fridge freezer (the elements at the back give off heat).

 Germinating Chilli Seeds